<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 • Psychographic data like values, morals, personality traits, lifestyle, and interests

 While this data might seem basic at first glance, it can give you a wealth of information about your donors.
 Let’s say you start a relationship with a prospective major donor, and you’re in the process of developing the perfect fundraising ask.
-Using constituent data, you can piece together how much to ask for, when to make your ask, and which channel to communicate through.
+Using constituent data, you can piece together how much to ask for, when to make that ask, and which channel to communicate through.
 Psychographic data gained through the personal conversations you have with prospects can help you uncover what motivates them to give and what they value the most about your organization.

 You can also target specific groups of donors by creating segments.
 Group donors based on factors like giving level, key behaviors, and demographic data to direct personalized communications to each group.
 This way, you can avoid sending out boilerplate mass messages that don’t resonate with your audience.